 Q: Is its motor brushed or brushless?

 A: This tool comes with a brushed motor.

 Our Take on the DEWALT DCF880HM2 Impact Wrench Kit

-The impact wrench per se, is also a great tool that’s comfortable to use.
+The impact wrench per se is also a great tool that’s comfortable to use.
 Weighing only around 3 pounds, it wouldn’t easily tire your hand and arm.
-Also, it is designed with textured anti-slip grip that further provides comfort for you.
+Also, it is designed with a textured anti-slip grip that further provides comfort for you.

 More so, even the batteries can work with you through long hours because they are XR lithium-ion models that come with a fuel gauge and store 33% more power compared to standard battery packs.

-By delivering 150ft/lbs of maximum torque, this tool is ideal for driving and removing fasteners in wood, metal or concrete.
-You may also use to for fastening or loosening nuts and bolts.
+By delivering 150ft/lbs of maximum torque, this tool is ideal for driving and removing fasteners in wood, metal, or concrete.
+You may also use it for fastening or loosening nuts and bolts.

 2. Ingersoll-Rand 231C Super-Duty Air Impact Wrench, 1/2 Inch

 Ingersoll-Rand 231C is an air impact wrench designed with a ½-inch drive socket.
 It is engineered with a twin-hammer impact mechanism that produces a maximum torque of 600 ft/lbs.
 It also runs at an impressive speed that can produce 8000RM and 1200BPM.